top of page

 Ongiin_khiid temple and stupas

 Formerly one of the largest monasteries in Mongolia, the Ongi monastery was founded in 1660 and consisted of two temple complexes on the North and South banks of the Ong River.
 The older southern complex consisted of various administrative buildings and 11 temples.
-The northern complex built in the 18th century consisted of 17 temples, among them one of the largest temples in Mongolia.
-The
+The northern complex built in the 18th century consisted of 17 temples, among them one of the largest temples in Mongolia. sustainable travel

 Ongi monastery grounds also 4 Buddhist universities and could accommodate over one thousand monks at a time.
 During the 1930s, communism spread throughout Mongolia.
 As part of their ideological campaign and rise to power, communists arrested most monks around Mongolia.
 In 1939, the Ongi monastery was destroyed, over 200 monks were killed, and many surviving monks were imprisoned or forced to join the communist-controlled army.
 The water from the river was rerouted to support local mines run by the Communist government.
 When the river dried out, Local communities were forced to leave the surrounding areas of the monastery.
 Other monks escaped certain death by becoming farmers and typical workers.
 With the departure of both monks and locals, the Ongi monastery seemed destined to disappear.

 However, after Mongolia's democratization in 1990, three monks returned to the Ongi monastery, where they had begun their Buddhist education as young children some 60 years prior.
 These monks started laying a new foundation upon the old ruins, with a vision to restore the Ongi monastery and revitalize Buddhism in Mongolia.
-Around the Ongi monastery, there are some tourist camps.
+Around the Ongi monastery, there are some tourist camps. sustainable travel

-BUUN TSAGAAN LAKE
+BUUN TSAGAAN LAKE Eco-friendly tours

-Buun Tsagaan Lake is the largest lake in the Govi region within southern Mongolia, and this lake constitutes a major portion of the region’s surface water resources.
-Located in Baatsagaan Soum, Bayankhongor province.
-This saltwater lake is fed by the Baidrag River which takes a source from the Khangai mountain range.
-The Lake Valley consists of Taatsiin Tsagaan Lake, Adgiin Tsagaan Lake, Orog Lake and Buun Tsagaan Lake.
-Out of these lakes, Buun Tsagaan Lake is in the top 10 biggest lakes in Mongolia by area with its 11km width and 24km length.
+This saltwater lake is fed by the Baidrag River, which takes its source from the Khangai mountain range.
+The Lake Valley consists of Taatsiin Tsagaan Lake, Adgiin Tsagaan Lake, Orog Lake, and Buun Tsagaan Lake.
+Of these lakes, Buun Tsagaan Lake is one of the top 10 largest lakes in Mongolia by area, with a width of 11km and a length of 24km. sustainable travel

 Buun Tsagaan Lake and blue sky of Mongolia